AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/500-error-after-double-clicking-remove-link-in-shopping-cart.md

 ---
-description: This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.2.0 issue related to customers getting error when trying to remove twice a shopping cart item (by double-clicking the *Remove* link or by clicking it in different tabs).
+title: '"500 error" after double-clicking Remove link in shopping cart'
 labels: 2.2.0,500 error,Magento Commerce Cloud,known issues,patch,shopping cart,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
-title: '"500 error" after double-clicking Remove link in shopping cart'
 ---

-# "500 error" after double-clicking Remove link in shopping cart

 This article provides a patch for the known Adobe Commerce on cloud infrastructure 2.2.0 issue related to customers getting error when trying to remove twice a shopping cart item (by double-clicking the *Remove* link or by clicking it in different tabs).